 What Story am I Telling?

 The first question you need to ask is: What’s Your Story?
 What are you trying to communicate and to whom?
 Is the story served by using a visual component only, or will narration enhance the storytelling and engagement?
 Voiceover is used to convey a level of expertise and professionalism.
 People respond more to a narrator speaking about a subject or product rather than a person talking about themselves, even if it’s their own business.
-It adds a level of credibility and trust, that talking about yourself just doesn’t manage, unless of course, you are a big personality where you are the brand…but even if that’s case, it can be helpful to intersperse a video with a VoiceOver narration discussing and explaining the proficiency of the subject or product with an interview format or personal spokesperson.
+It adds a level of credibility and trust, that talking about yourself just doesn’t manage, unless of course, you are a big personality where you are the brand…but even if that’s the case, it can be helpful to intersperse a video with a VoiceOver narration discussing and explaining the proficiency of the subject or product with an interview format or personal spokesperson.

 Can I just do it myself?